Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 5+ hours: Mei decides

-Common Decision Categories to Framework
+Common Decision Categories to Include in Your Delegation Framework

 Client requests (scope changes, timeline adjustments)